themarkrizkallah/cs488/A3/README.md

 `SceneNodes` are *never* selected.
 In the included puppet, `GeometryNodes` are used to visualize some `JointNodes`.
 This means that if a `GeometryNode` is a direct child of a `SceneNode`, clicking on it does *not* select it nor highlight it (cannot select the joint that way either).
 This way is aesthetically pleasing and consistent with the assignment description.

 Selection records are stored in an `std::set` and in the appropriate `isSelected` field of the respective `SceneNode` object.

+**Note**: Picking still works with `Z-buffer` turned off, but it might be a little harder to use.

+## Culling
+Culling works as expected.
+If both `Backface culling` and `Frontface culling` are enabled, the puppet is no longer on the screen; thus, picking is impossible.
+That being said, joints that are selected prior to both culling modes being enabled are still selected and can be manipulated.

 ## Data Structure Modifications
 2 `float` fields are added to `JointNode::JointRange`, namely `cur` and `prev`.